plu5/plu5.github.io/_devlog/13-microphone-threshold-notification.md

 Because these blocks are not in the same DOM structure they do not get touched by the JavaScript line indicators thing.

+## Site: Braille broken on Adwaita
-Looking at [my ASCII note](/notes/pers/art-ascii) also made me notice that Braille is broken with the new version of Adwaita (50.0) that came out late February.
+Looking at [my ASCII note](/notes/pers/art-ascii) while debugging this also made me notice that Braille is broken with the new version of Adwaita (50.0) that came out late February.

 {% include figure.html file="devlog/260414234736-adwaita-braille-broken.png" name="Screenshot: Braille characters as rendered with Adwaita Mono 50.0" %}